vagison/deep-origin-url-shortener/README.md

 ## Running the project locally with Docker:
 To run the project, you need Docker Compose version v2.35.1 or higher.
 Please navigate to the root directory and run:
     ```docker compose up --build```

 This docker-compose file defines three services:
-- frontend: Builds and runs the React frontend on port 3000, depends on the backend.
+- frontend: builds and runs the React frontend on port 3000, depends on the backend.
-- backend: Builds and runs the NestJS backend on port 4000, loads environment variables, connects to the PostgreSQL database service.
+- backend: builds and runs the NestJS backend on port 4000, loads environment variables, connects to the PostgreSQL database service.
-- db: Runs a PostgreSQL 15 database with persistent storage and initializes the database using a SQL script.
+- db: runs a PostgreSQL 15 database with persistent storage and initializes the database using a SQL script.

 A named volume postgres_data is used to persist database data.
 Note: The exposed ports should match the port configurations defined in each app’s .env file.